Graduate Study

 MPH Fieldwork

-- MPH – Public Health Nutrition students should arrange a meeting with the fieldwork faculty adviser at least 5 weeks before the intended fieldwork start date to discuss interest areas and plan for contacting potential preceptors.
+- Students should arrange a meeting with the fieldwork faculty adviser (“fieldwork adviser”) at least five weeks before the intended fieldwork start date to discuss interest areas and plan for contacting potential site supervisors.

-- Before the end of the fieldwork quarter, students will complete and submit to the fieldwork faculty adviser a project summary report including:
+- Before the end of the fieldwork quarter, students complete and submit to the fieldwork faculty adviser a project summary report including:

 - A log of activities with dates, hours spent, and objectives completed.